Home • Field Guide • Forums • Unread Posts • Maps • Find a Hike!

 Description

 Founded on an 1829 land claim by Dr. John McLoughlin, Chief Factor at the Hudson Bay Company's Fort Vancouver, Oregon City was the first incorporated city to the west of the Rocky Mountains.
 The city sits on basalt terraces above Willamette Falls, one of the largest waterfalls (by volume) in North America.
 In 1846, Great Britain and the United States signed a treaty delineating the current boundary with Canada, and McLoughlin, the "Father of Oregon," moved to Oregon City.
-Soon thereafter, new settlers began arriving after traveling across the country via the Oregon Trail and Oregon City became the capital of the Oregon Territory and then, in 1859, the newly created State of Oregon.
+Soon thereafter, new settlers began arriving after traveling across the country via the Oregon Trail, and Oregon City became the capital of the Oregon Territory and then, in 1859, the newly created state of Oregon.

-Walk up to the municipal elevator through a pedestrian tunnel under the Union Pacific railroad tracks.
-Historic holographic photographs document the construction of the elevator.
-Volunteers sometimes operate the lift, which rises 90 feet, and can answer questions: it is one of only four such elevators in the world.
-From the top of the bluff, you can view Willamette Falls and the closed (2011) Blue Heron Paper Company Mill from a glass-fronted viewing rotunda.
 Go right on the sidewalk (the McLoughlin Promenade) after exiting the elevator, and head up with a row of historic homes to your left.
-Below you, on the terrace above the river, is Oregon City's busy industrial area.
-The clifftop McLoughlin Promenade was constructed in the 1930s as a WPA (Works Progress Administration) project.
+Below you, on the terrace above the river, is Oregon City's busy commercial area.
+The clifftop McLoughlin Promenade was constructed in the 1930s as a WPA project.
 There’s a rocky prominence at the highest point on the promenade with its own grassy sward and twisted oak.
-Get good views across Willamette Falls, the largest waterfall by volume in the Pacific Northwest, to the bluffs across the river at West Linn.
-Walk back down past the VFW Hall and take a pedestrian overpass over McLoughlin Boulevard (Highway 99E).
-Descend the steps and continue southwest to a pullout and viewing point with a bust of McLoughlin himself.
-Then cross McLoughlin Boulevard.
-If you want to visit the nearby Museum of the Oregon Territory ($5 admission; closed Sundays, Mondays) on Tumwater Drive, head up Second Street.
+You'll get good views across Willamette Falls, the largest waterfall by volume in the Pacific Northwest, to the bluffs across the river at West Linn.
+Then make a gradual descent past the VFW Hall, and take a pedestrian overpass over McLoughlin Boulevard (Highway 99E).
+Descend the steps, and continue southwest to the Willamette Falls Scenic Viewpoint, which displays a bust of McLoughlin himself as well as other historical information.
+Then cross McLoughlin Boulevard to 2nd Street.
+If you want to visit the nearby Museum of the Oregon Territory ($8 admission; closed Sundays, Mondays, Tuesdays) on Tumwater Drive, head up Second Street.

 Fees, Regulations, etc.